Hiking Tour - A Secret Trail from Scharnitz

 Now that I am back home in Munich, I decided to focus again on some local adventures in the surrounding mountains.
 And to create some more interest for my blogs, I have decided to focus a little more on some lesser-known routes.
 And boy do I have a banger to start it off.

 First of all the route I am about to tell you is not even marked on many maps, and even on Komoot, there is no highlight marked here.
-The condition I found the trail in would lead me to believe that I am one of the only hikers to use it during this entire summer.
+The condition I found the trail in would lead me to believe that I was one of the only hikers to use it this entire summer.
 And that is exceptionally outstanding if you consider its location.
 Leading from the town of Scharnitz to the Mittenwalder Höhenweg, two of the most frequented hiking destinations in the Karwendel region.
 On my descent, down a more commonly known route, I probably met close to a hundred other hikers.
 On my ascent, not a single one.
 So with that already in the backs of our heads, let me give you:

 Four reasons to do this tour

 An unusual route, connecting points you are probably already familiar with, allowing you to experience these familiar places from a new perspective.

 A great view of the Karwendel National Park.